Ricochet poster

 The inciting incident occurs at 11 minutes when Nick encounters Earl Talbot Blake, a psychopathic hitman, during a violent confrontation at the beach.
 Blake takes a hostage, creating a dangerous standoff..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Time jump: Nick has leveraged his heroism into a successful career as Assistant District Attorney.
+This reveals the protagonist's commitment to Time jump: Nick has leveraged his heroism into a successful career as Assistant District Attorney.
 He chooses to fully embrace his new life of power and prestige., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Blake's revenge plan goes into full effect.
+Of particular interest, this crucial beat Blake's revenge plan goes into full effect.
 He frames Nick in a staged sexual encounter with a prostitute and photographs him with drugs, beginning the systematic destruction of Nick's reputation., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 76 minutes (74% through) represents the emotional nadir.
 Here, Nick loses everything: his job, his reputation, his family's safety.
 He hits rock bottom, stripped of the identity he built his entire life around.
-The system he served has abandoned him., reveals the protagonist at their lowest point.
+The system he served has abandoned him., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 79% of the runtime.
 Nick realizes he must fight Blake on Blake's terms, using street justice rather than the legal system.
 He synthesizes his cop instincts with his legal knowledge to turn the tables., demonstrating the transformation achieved throughout the journey.